-The barrier to entry for property management companies in California is low.
-You may be able to set up shop quickly, getting in the game with a high school diploma and a working knowledge of state laws covering fair housing, tenant screening, and rental agreements.
+The barrier to entry for property management companies in California can be low.
+You may be able to set up shop quickly, getting in the game with a working knowledge of state laws covering fair housing, tenant screening, and rental agreements.

 Your first step is to write a business plan.
 This thorough document explores the business setup and how it could become successful and profitable.